Prospectus and How to Apply

 Last year 14 out of the 16 courses offered in the prospectus ran in September.
 One course was chosen by none of the applicants, the other two were chosen by 3 or fewer.
 It has been possible for us to avoid disappointment due to the thorough assessment taking place throughout GCSE - we have a very good idea of what students will be able to achieve in August and can plan the curriculum accordingly.

 However, courses need to be economically viable.
 It is unlikely courses will run with 2 or 3 students, and in this instance students will be offered places on one of their other preferences.
 The Head of Post 16 will inform students if any subjects are unlikely to run at interview.

 11. Do universities ‘value’ some subjects more than others?

-The Russell Group’s Informed Choices guide (link on our website) highlights what they call ‘facilitating subjects’.
+The Russell Group’s Informed Choices guide (link above) highlights what they call ‘facilitating subjects’.
 These are the subjects required more often than others for certain courses.
 If you have a specific degree course in mind, please check the advice from the Russell Group.
 Some of the top universities have also published in their prospectuses subjects they give less value to.
 However, these are a small amount of Universities and are often for specific subjects.